Recruitment and Hiring (Policy 7630)

 3.1 Background Verification

 The gathering and review of any or all of the following: Excluded Parties List System (EPLS) records, criminal history records, financial history records, motor vehicle records, review of degree and education and license records, controlled substances screening records, and conducting Reference Checks.
-See Policy 7005 (Background Verifications).
+See University Policies 7005 (Background Verifications), 7020 (Drug and Alcohol Free Workplace), and 7520 (Drug and Alcohol Screening).

 3.2 Final Candidate

-An applicant who is being offered employment, promotion, or internal transfer, or being considered for affiliation or volunteer service with the University contingent upon successful completion of a Background Verification.
+An applicant who is being offered employment, promotion, or internal transfer, or being considered for affiliation or volunteer service with the University contingent upon successful completion of a Background Verifications.

 3.3 Internal Approval